Kai Nielsen (philosopher): Education

+Teaching career

+Nielsen taught at Hamilton College before getting hired at Amherst College, where he taught for three years in the Department of Philosophy and Religion.
+After a meeting with Sidney Hook at Amherst, he was invited to join the philosophy department at New York University, where he eventually became chair of the department.
+During the Vietnam War, he moved to the University of Calgary.

 Nielsen was a member of the Royal Society of Canada and a past president (in 1983) of the Canadian Philosophical Association.

 Nielsen was also one of the founding members of the Canadian Journal of Philosophy.

 In 1973 Nielsen was one of the signers of the Humanist Manifesto II.

 He wrote or edited over 40 books on topics such as Marxism, metaphilosophy and ethical and political theory.

+In 2007, Reason and Emancipation: Essays on the Philosophy of Kai Nielsen, edited by Michel Seymour and Matthias Fritsch, was published, with contributions from Anthony Kenny, Nicholas Wolterstorff, Richard Rorty, and Steven Lukes, among others.
+This book was published after a conference in honor of Nielsen was held in October 2003 at Concordia University.

 Nielsen died in April 2021 at the age of 94.